Contact Us | RFQ

 Some advantages of using phenolic materials in ablative applications are:

 High-Temperature Stability: Phenolic materials are highly resistant to heat, and the resin will actually harden before it burns.
 This makes them ideal for use in applications where high temperatures are expected, such as in rocket nozzles.
 That being said, we supply a few different phenolic based materials that will provide extended burns for longer flights.
-For our data sheets on these materials please click HERE.
+For further information on these materials, please see our data sheets.

 Low Smoke and Toxicity: Lamitex Phenolic materials produce minimal smoke and toxic fumes when exposed to high temperatures, which makes them safer to use in applications where personnel may be present.